netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-service-type-lb.md

         kubectl apply -f service-example.yaml

-Once the service is applied, the Citrix ingress controller creates a load balancing virtual server with BGP route health injection enabled.
+Once the service is applied, the Netscaler ingress controller creates a load balancing virtual server with BGP route health injection enabled.
 If the load balancing virtual server state is `UP`, the route for the external IP address is advertised to the neighbor router with a /32 prefix with the node IP address as the gateway.

 ### BGP configuration

-BGP configuration is performed using the ConfigMap which is passed as an argument to the Citrix ingress controller.
+BGP configuration is performed using the ConfigMap which is passed as an argument to the Netscaler ingress controller.

 You must have the following information to configure BGP routing: